cloudmesh-community/book/chapters/class/516/overview.md

 : Recently a new paradigm in cloud computing has been introduced.
-Instead of using virtual machines or containers functions with limited resource requirements have specified that can then be executed on function capable execution services hosted by cloud providers.
+Instead of using virtual machines or containers functions with limited resource requirements have specified that can then be executed on functions capable execution services hosted by cloud providers.

 : We introduce you to this concept and showcase you some examples of